googleapis/google-cloud-ruby/google-cloud-dataproc/MIGRATING.md

-## Migrating to google-cloud-asset 1.0
+## Migrating to google-cloud-dataproc 1.0

 The 1.0 release of the google-cloud-dataproc client is a significant upgrade based on a [next-gen code generator](https://github.com/googleapis/gapic-generator-ruby),